DipannitaOrni/Lexi/README.md

 - deciding *which* clause in a legal paragraph is the fragile one,
 - rewriting for a specific cognitive barrier **without losing meaning**,
 - judging whether a rewrite has drifted from its source,
-- answering a question grounded in one specific document — and admitting when the answer isn't there.
+- answering a question grounded in one specific document and admitting when the answer isn't there.

-**Every generative call in Lexi runs on Gemma 4.** Rewriting, verification, grounded Q&A, glossary, flashcards, key points, and visualisation — all of it.
+**Every generative call in Lexi runs on Gemma 4.** Rewriting, verification, grounded Q&A, glossary, flashcards, key points, and visualisation all of it.
 Dictation uses Gemma's audio-capable variant.
 Strip Gemma out and there is no fallback; there is nothing.

 > 💡 **One honest note on retrieval.** For grounded Q&A, Lexi ranks document chunks with a hosted embedding model, because Gemma exposes no embedding endpoint.
-Embeddings are **not generative** — they encode text as vectors so the right passage can be located *before* Gemma answers from it.
+Embeddings are **not generative**, they encode text as vectors so the right passage can be located *before* Gemma answers from it.
 Every piece of reasoning and every word of output remains Gemma's.

 ---